Once the protocol is published, the workflow manager writes to all authors with confirmation and sends guidance for developing the full review.

 - Authors are encouraged to use Covidence, the primary screening and data extraction tool for Cochrane authors.
 Covidence is free to use for those authoring Cochrane Reviews, and you can log in using your Cochrane account.

-Author team needs to convert the RevMan file from 'protocol' to 'full review' stage (see here); this automatically activates all the relevant subheadings.
+Authors can now start work on the full review in RevMan.
 Authors will see the protocol text is still populated, and this needs to be amended to past tense.
-Any changes to the protocol (eg eligibility criteria) should be justified in the 'Differences between protocol and review' section (keep these to a minimum; see Handbook v5 chapter 4).
+Any changes to the protocol (eg eligibility criteria) should be justified in the 'Differences between protocol and review' section (keep these to a minimum; see Handbook).

 The first draft should be submitted for editorial approval within nine months (no more than 12 months).
 Authors are expected to follow PaPaS and Cochrane guidance (see "Useful links" page).

 - Substantial delays to the review development process will mean the searches need to be updated, and the results incorporated, so we encourage authors to bear this in mind.
 See MECIR C37: rerun or update searches for all relevant databases within 12 months before publication.

 - If you would find it useful to speak to the editorial team before starting work, please contact us and we would be happy to arrange a video call.